dsheldon/covid/README.md

 ## Team

+The team is based at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) and (School of Public Health & Health Sciences)[https://www.umass.edu/sphhs/] at [UMass](https://www.umass.edu).

 * [Dan Sheldon](https://people.cs.umass.edu/~sheldon/)
 * [Casey gibson](https://gcgibson.github.io/)
 * [Nick Reich](https://reichlab.io/people)

+Dr. Reich directs the [CDC Influenza Forecasting Center of Excellence](https://www.umass.edu/newsoffice/article/cdc-designates-umass-amherst-flu) at UMass.

 ## Installation

-Our code depends on very recent *development* versions of numpyro and jax.
-If you don't have these libraries installed or care what versions you get, this should work to install and run our code:
+Our code depends on recent *development* versions of numpyro and jax.
+If you don't have these libraries installed and don't care about tracking their versions, our installation routine will pull and install them as unversioned packages:
 ~~~
 git clone https://github.com/dsheldon/covid
 cd covid